 The festive season is approaching and children all over are anxiously waiting for their piles of boxes.
-In Finnish culture children are told to behave well or else the lurking gnomes will see and Santa won’t bring any presents on Christmas eve.
+In Finnish culture children are told to behave well or else the lurking gnomes will see and the almighty Santa won’t bring any presents on Christmas eve.
 Such cruelty!

 Therefore, I decided to write a post about the different types of gnomes, just to keep all you naughty one’s on your toes.
 If you catch a red pointy hat flashing behind your window, you know you’ve been seen.